 Whose car is it?

 You used Roberto’s money to buy a car.
-You use it to drive him to appointments, but most of the time you drive the car just for your own needs.
+You use the car to drive him to appointments, but most of the time you drive it just for your own needs.
 This may be a conflict of interest.

 Should you do business with family?